 1. Where does my registration money go?

-East Bay Little League presents a fall and spring season.
+East Bay Youth Athletics presents a fall and spring season.
 The fall season is instructional in nature.
 It starts after Labor Day and runs until mid-November.
 The spring season is more formal and competitive.
 It begins in late January for tryouts, with games starting in late February and runs until mid-May.
 Registration for both seasons starts several months in advance.
 Early registration normally garners a reduction in price.
 Registration dates are announced on this website and additionally are advertised in other media and at local schools.
 The fall season is an ideal time for the beginning player to venture into baseball or softball.
 It affords them more opportunity to learn basic fundamentals in a learning environment.
 It is also an opportune time for the player that is moving to the next level to get acclimated to the differences of playing at a higher level.

 3. Why can't we keep score in the fall?